learnforpractice/pyeos/README.md

 # Debugging With C++ Smart Contract

-On Eos, C++ Smart Contract code is compiled to WebAssembly bytecode, that makes debugging C++ suffer.
+On Eos, C++ Smart Contract code is compiled to WebAssembly bytecode, that makes debugging C++ Smart Contract suffer.
 Fortunately now it's able to compile C++ Smart Contract to a shared library, that makes debugging a C++ Smart Contract as easy as debugging a normal C++ project.

 There is a short video on youtube for quick start: